 In 1926, Julius Lilienfeld patented a field-effect transistor, but the working device was not feasible.

-It then won the trio 1956 Nobel Prize in physics.
+Their invention won the trio the 1956 Nobel Prize in physics.

-Transistors have become a fundamental piece of the circuitry in countless electronic devices including televisions, cell phones, and computers making a remarkable impact on technology.
+Transistors have since become a fundamental piece of the circuitry in countless electronic devices including televisions, cellphones, and computers, making a remarkable impact on technology.

-Antibiotics saved millions of lives by killing and inhibiting the growth of harmful bacteria.
+Antibiotics have saved millions of lives by killing and inhibiting the growth of harmful bacteria.

-Louis Pasteur and Robert Koch first described the Antibiosis (phenomena of antibiotic drug) in 1877.
+Louis Pasteur and Robert Koch first described the use of antibiotic drugs in 1877.

 Throughout the 20th century, antibiotics spread rapidly and proved to be a major living improvement, fighting nearly every known form of infection and protecting peoples' health.